Phammanh26/machine-learning/README.md

 Machine learning is  applied in many fields from business to utility tools:
 - Ecommerce: Product recommendations
 - Medical:
-- Utility tools: Image Recognition, Speech Recognition, Traffic prediction, Beside, machine learning has contributions in the field of artificial intelligence research.
+- Utility tools: Image Recognition, Speech Recognition, Traffic prediction.
+Beside, machine learning has contributions in the field of artificial intelligence research.
 ## Concepts
 - Loss function?